-OECD Home › Directorate for Education and Skills › Higher education and adult learning › Latest Documents
+OECD Home › Directorate for Education and Skills › Skills beyond school › Latest Documents

 English, , 2,538kb

 English, , 705kb

-This review of vocational education and training (VET) in Switzerland is part of ―Learning for Jobs‖, the OECD policy study of VET – a programme of analytical work and individual country reviews designed to help countries make their VET systems more responsive to labour market needs.
+This review of vocational education and training (VET) in the Czech Republic is part of ―Learning for Jobs‖, the OECD policy study of VET – a programme of analytical work and individual country reviews designed to help countries make their VET systems more responsive to labour market needs.

 In 2004 the OECD launched a thematic review of tertiary education to examine how institutions and national policies are meeting these challenges.
 24 countries participated in that review, including the Czech Republic.